ysmei97/ysmei97.github.io/_pages/projects.md

 <a name="segment-the-precise-brain-tumor-via-attention-to-correlated-information"></a>
-## Segment the precise brain tumor via attention to correlated information
+# Segmenting the precise tumor via attention to common information

 The multimodal data allows the identification of correlated information shared by different modalities, i.e., [common information](https://isl.stanford.edu/~abbas/presentations/lect00-viterbi.pdf), thus achieving better representations by the resulting neural networks.
 From the information theory perspective, the most informative structure between modalities represents the feature representation of one modality that carries the maximum amount of information toward another.
 To better measure the latent microstructure within the common information, we designed the partial common information mask (PCI-mask) to identify the latent partial common information shared by subsets of different modalities in finer granularity.
 The PCI-mask is optimized online in an unsupervised fashion during the learning.